Everything you need to know & think about when creating a homemade advent calendar in our easy step-by-step guide.

 Isn't It All A Bit Excessive?

 Yes, perhaps it is.
-We have seen first hand the pleasure the calendars bring and so think it’s worthwhile for sharing Christmas Cheer.
+But we have seen first hand the pleasure the calendars bring and so think it’s worthwhile for sharing Christmas Cheer.

 The beauty of the homemade advent calendar is you can make it fit for you!

-Below we’ll take you through 10 questions to consider as you decide what kind of homemade calendar to create.
+Below we’ll take you through the key points to consider as you decide what kind of homemade calendar to create.

-The steps below are jam packed full of ideas, inspiration and suggestions of things to consider so take your time to scroll down the page and get ready for some serious creativity!
+The steps below are jam packed full of ideas, inspiration and suggestions of things to consider so get ready for some serious creativity!

 1. Who’s The Lucky Person?